ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 +++

-Its time for visualization of change in mood :) Let us set the initial mood of Kiki and Bouba, Kiki's and Bouba's susceptability factors and their tolerance levels.
+It's time for visualization of change in mood! :) Let us set the initial mood of Kiki and Bouba, their susceptability factors, and their tolerance levels.

 +++